How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Stratified Space Structure of the ECT and PHT

 \begin{lem} For a general o-minimal set $M\in \Omin_d$, the PHT or the ECT will induce a stratification of $S^{d-1}\times \R$ as well as a stratification of $S^{d-1}$.
 Moreover, in the induced stratification of the sphere $S^{d-1}$, a necessary condition for two directions $v$ and $w$ to be in the same stratum is that there is a stratum-preserving homeomorphism of the real line that induces an order preserving bijection between

-These two sets being the union of all the birth times and death times of all the points in each of the corresponding persistence diagrams in all degrees $k$, associated to filtering by $h_v$ and $h_w$. \end{lem} \begin{proof} The space
+These two sets being the union of all the birth times and death times all the points $(I,j)$ and $(I',j')$ in each of the corresponding persistence diagrams in all degrees $k$, associated to filtering by $h_v$ and $h_w$. \end{lem} \begin{proof} As already proved in Lemma \ref{lem:constructible-ECT}